 Participants appeared to sustain higher running speeds while listening to music, but their heart rates did not increase compared to running without music.

 The study’s authors theorize that the absence of significant differences in heart rate between the music and control tests, despite the increase in running speed, could mean an improvement in cardiovascular efficiency.
-However, further research is needed to understand the relationship between pacing and music.
+However, further research is necessary to understand the relationship between pacing and music.

 People can try listening to music during their training to help motivate them to run faster.
 By choosing motivational music with a beat that matches their preferred cadence, the person may run more efficiently.